-When graduating with the predicate of summa cum laude on her Bachelor of Laws and first Master of Laws, Ms. Rumokoy is named as the Indonesian Youngest Bachelor and Master of Laws by the Indonesian World Records Museum (MURI).
-During her college time, she was the Chair of Women’s Affairs of the Student Executive Council and active in the Law Student Body Association.
+Prisca Octavia Rumokoy successfully earned her Bachelor of Laws and first Master of Laws with a summa cum laude honor at a young age and was named “the Youngest Indonesian Bachelor and Master of Laws” by the Indonesian World Records Museum (MURI).
+During her university years, she served as the Chair of Women’s Affairs of the Student Executive Council and was active in the Law Student Body Association.

-She continued her study at the University of Southern California, obtaining her second Master of Laws with Business Law Certificate.
-During her study, she was given several awards, such as Excellent Performance in LL.M Legal Writing and Outstanding Academic Performance.
-She then graduated on the top 5% of her class and inducted to the Phi Kappa Phi Honor Society, the United States’ oldest and most selective collegiate honor society for all academic disciplines.
+Having completed her master’s studies at Universitas Sam Ratulangi, she continued her studies at the University of Southern California, where she managed to obtain her second Master of Laws with a Business Law Certificate.
+Back in the day, she received several awards, such as Excellent Performance in LL.M Legal Writing and Outstanding Academic Performance.
+She graduated from the university in the top 5% of her class and was inducted into the Phi Kappa Phi Honor Society, the United States’ oldest and most selective collegiate honor society for all academic disciplines.

-Her excellence and promising talents were again shown when she received her Doctor of Philosophy degree from the University of Washington, where she was graduating among the top of her class and invited to join the Golden Key International Honour Society.
+Her academic excellence and promising talents were again shown when she received her Doctor of Philosophy degree from the University of Washington, where she graduated among the top of her class and was then invited to join the Golden Key International Honour Society.